-In the everyday world, much of what we do is dictated by how we interpret spatial relationships, or proxemics.
-What is surprising is how little proxemics are used to mediate people's interactions with surrounding digital devices.
-We imagine proxemic interaction as devices with fine-grained knowledge of nearby people and other devices - their position, identity, movement, and orientation - and how such knowledge can be exploited to design interaction techniques.
-In particular, we show how proxemics can: regulate implicit and explicit interaction; trigger such interactions by continuous movement or by movement of people and devices in and out of discrete proxemic regions; mediate simultaneous interaction of multiple people; and interpret and exploit people's directed attention to other people and objects.
-We illustrate these concepts through an interactive media player running on a vertical surface that reacts to the approach, identity, movement and orientation of people and their personal devices.
+In the everyday world, much of what we do is dictated by how we interpret spatial relationships.
+This is called proxemics.
+What is surprising is how little spatial relationships are used in interaction design, i.e., in terms of mediating people's interactions with surrounding digital devices such as digital surfaces, mobile phones, and computers.
+Our interest is in proxemic interaction, which imagines a world of devices that has fine-grained knowledge of nearby people and other devices - how they move into range, their precise distance, and even their orientation - and how such knowledge can be exploited to design interaction techniques.
+In particular, we show how we used proxemic information to regulate implicit and explicit interaction techniques.
+We also show how proxemic interactions can be triggered by continuous movement, or by movement in and out of discrete proxemic regions.
+We illustrate these concepts with the design of an interactive vertical display surface that recognizes the proximity of surrounding people, digital devices, and nondigital artefacts - all in relation to the surface but also the surrounding environment.
+Our example application is an interactive media player that implicitly reacts to the approach and orientation of people and their personal devices, and that tailors explicit interaction methods to fit.

-ACM Classification: H5.2 [Information interfaces and presentation]: User Interfaces - Input devices and strategies.
+ACM Classification: H5.2 [Information interfaces and presentation]: User Interfaces. - Graphical user interfaces.